jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/compare/introduction.md

 slug: "/about/compare"
 ---

-In order to show the benefits of hiring
-Fluid Attacks services, in this section we will show you a comparison between the
-Fluid Attacks Squad plan and different providers that offer security services, with the objective of presenting the differences between our to present the differences between the features and performance of our offer with respect to our competitors.

-There is a description of the categories those will be used to compare Fluid
-Attacks's Squad plan against other security providers.

-- *Scanners*:
-  Types of scanners offered for
-  vulnerability analysis.

-- *CI/CD Integrations*:
-  Integration options for CI/CD
-  pipeline management tools.

-- *False Positives SLA*:
-  Service level agreement defined by the organization to ensure the quality of its findings.

-- *Supported languages*:
-  Programming languages supported
-  by the tools and services offered.

-- *IDE Integrations*:
-  Integration options for Integrated
-  Development Enviroments available
-  in market.

-- *Use agents*:
-  Uses installable agents in the infrastructure or applications to obtain vulnerability information or to initiate tool functions.

-- *CLI Client*:
-  Offers tools to perform scans
-  from local machines.

-- *API Service*:
-  Offers an API service for different functionalities, whether it is obtaining analysis information, configuring tools, or initiating scans.

-- *On-premise Version*:
-  Version of the tool available
-  for deployment in on-premise
-  infrastructure.

-- *SaaS Version*:
-  Version of the tool available
-  to be used as Software as a
-  Service offered by the vendor.

-- *Monthly scans*:
-  Number of scans that can be
-  performed per month.

-- *Reports Module*:
-  Availability of the reports
-  module for use by customers.

-- *Available in Cloud providers Marketplace*:
-  Services or tools offerings available in cloud service providers' marketplaces.

-- *Users*:
-  Number of users that can access the platform or tool.

-- *Vulnerability prioritization*:
-  Prioritization of vulnerabilities
-  based on severity or criticality of vulnerabilities found.

-- *Severity calculation method*:
-  Method used to calculate the level of severity of the vulnerabilities.

-- *Support*:
-  Support channels provided to address doubts and achieve customer success by implementing tools or services.

-- *Summary of findings*:
-  Function to visualize the summary of the findings information and the security status of the organization after performing the analysis.

-- *Filters*:
-  Available fields to filter the information presented in the analysis.

-- *Information displayed in the vulnerability list*:
-  Information displayed when viewing the vulnerability list.

-- *Vulnerability details*:
-  Information displayed when viewing the detail of the vulnerabilities found.
+In order to show the benefits
+of hiring Fluid Attacks' software security services, in this section, we compare ourselves with other providers.
+We present the information in tables weighing up the features of Fluid Attacks' Squad Plan versus the competition's offer in several topics.
+In the last column, we judge who shows an advantage in the topic.

+Here are the descriptions of each of the topics:

+- **Scanners:**
+  Types of scanners offered for vulnerability analysis

+- **CI/CD integrations:**
+  Integration options for CI/CD pipeline management tools

+- **False positives SLA:**
+  Service level agreement on the percentage of false positives

+- **Supported languages:**
+  Programming languages supported by the tools and services offered

+- **IDE integrations:**
+  Integration options for Integrated Development Environments available in the market

+- **Use of agents:**
+  Use of installable agents in the infrastructure or applications to obtain vulnerability information or to initiate tool functions

+- **CLI client:**
+  Use of tools to perform scans from local machines

+- **API service:**
+  Use of an API service,
+  whether for obtaining analysis information, configuring tools or initiating scans

+- **On-premise version:**
+  Whether a version of the tool is available for deployment in on-premise infrastructure

+- **SaaS version:**
+  Whether a version of the tool is available as software as a service

+- **Monthly scans:**
+  Whether there is a limited number of monthly scans

+- **Reports module:**
+  Availability of the reports module for use by customers

+- **Available in cloud providers' marketplaces:**
+  Whether the services or tool offerings are available in the marketplaces of cloud service providers

+- **Users:**
+  Whether there is a limited number of users that can access the platform or tool

+- **Vulnerability prioritization:**
+  Whether a method of prioritization of vulnerabilities based on severity or criticality is available

+- **Severity measurement method:**
+  Method used to calculate the severity level of vulnerabilities

+- **Support:**
+  Support channels provided to address customers’ doubts and issues

+- **Findings summary:**
+  Functions to visualize the summarized information of the findings and the security status of the organization after performing an analysis

+- **Filters:**
+  Available fields to filter the information presented on the platform or tool

+- **Details in the list of vulnerabilities:**
+  Information displayed when viewing the list of findings

+- **Vulnerability details:**
+  Information displayed when viewing the details of the vulnerabilities found